DeeUnderscore/perkeeppy/docs/source/blobclient.rst

 Accessing the Blob Store
 ========================

-The lowest-level interface in Camlistore is the raw blob store, which provides a mechanism to store and retrieve immutable objects.
-All other Camlistore functionality is built on this base layer.
+The lowest-level interface in Perkeep is the raw blob store, which provides a mechanism to store and retrieve immutable objects.
+All other Perkeep functionality is built on this base layer.

-Blob store functionality is accessed via :py:attr:`camlistore.Connection.blobs`, which is a pre-configured instance of :py:class:`camlistore.blobclient.BlobClient`.
+Blob store functionality is accessed via :py:attr:`perkeeppy.Connection.blobs`, which is a pre-configured instance of :py:class:`perkeeppy.blobclient.BlobClient`.

-.. autoclass:: camlistore.blobclient.BlobClient
+.. autoclass:: perkeeppy.blobclient.BlobClient
    :members:

-.. autoclass:: camlistore.Blob
+.. autoclass:: perkeeppy.Blob
    :members:

-.. autoclass:: camlistore.blobclient.BlobMeta
+.. autoclass:: perkeeppy.blobclient.BlobMeta
    :members: